evanjamesjackson/ansible-playbooks/README.md

       password: YOUR-USERS-PASSWORD-HERE
       ```

+5. Get a Wireguard configuration file from your VPN provider and place it at `roles/web/files/wg0.conf`.

-      Finally, run `ansible-vault encrypt **/secret.yml` and provide a password to encrypt the files.
+6. Run `ansible-vault encrypt **/secret.yml roles/web/files/wg0.conf` and provide a password to encrypt the files.
 Note that all `secret.yml` files are ignored by `.gitignore`.

 ## Running